 "I've had some pretty horrid, overly tart margaritas in my day, but this mix tastes fresh.
 It's almost like, I know this isn't necessarily good for me, but it feels like I'm drinking something healthy-ish.
 Just add a beach at sunset and you're golden." — Taylor Rock, Associate Editor

 Best Spicy: Hella Cocktail Co.
 Habanero Margarita Mixer

 The level of spice isn’t for everyone

 The spicy margarita has quickly become almost as iconic as a standard margarita.
 There are a number of ways you can add a little heat to your drink—simply add a few dashes of your favorite hot sauce or infuse tequila with peppers over a matter of days.
 For an easier route, let Hella Cocktail Co. do all the work.
 The Brooklyn-based, small-batch, Black-owned brand features a mix made with filtered water, cane sugar, fresh lime juice, citric acid (to keep the lime juice tasting fresh), a dash of sea salt, and extract from rosemary, orange, and red pepper.
 A healthy dose of habanero extract gives it a spicy kick.
 The resulting mixer is bartender-quality: fresh, bright, and tart with just the amount of heat

-Another benefit of this mix is that it checks off all the health-conscious boxes.
 It’s all-natural, vegan, and gluten-free.
 If you’re making margaritas for many, keep one bottle of this and one bottle of regular (non-spiced) margarita mix.
-At 750 milliliters per bottle, this option serves twelve cocktails.
+At 750 milliliters per bottle, this option serves 12 cocktails.
 Remember to refrigerate after opening.

 Best for Slushies: Kelvin Slush Co.
 Margarita Frozen Cocktail Mix